Former Patagonia CEO Rose Marcario speaks out on the Facebook boycott and compassionate capitalism

 Earlier this month, Patagonia CEO Rose Marcario announced she would be stepping down from her leadership of the outdoor retailer.
-The move came as quite a shock to many, given that since joining the company in 2008, Marcario has steered it to unprecedented success, both in sales but also in amplifying its environmental activism.
+The move came as quite a shock to many, given that since joining the company in 2008, Marcario has steered it to unprecedented success, in sales but also in amplifying its environmental activism.

 Marcario has also been an unapologetic critic of Silicon Valley leaders and our current version of capitalism.
 Back in 2017, she told me that the business world’s addiction to quarterly earnings was “suicidal.”